 Side Effects – “Feeling a Bit Shaky?”

 The first concern we have involves Celsius side effects, which may include jitteriness and stomach concerns.
 “Energy drinks contain stimulants, that’s often the nature of the formula,” offers our Research Editor.
 “It’s how much is included that can mean the difference between a good punch and a jolt that doesn’t feel so positive.”

-“Once I drank Celsius, I immediately felt jittery which I felt was odd.
-My vision then became BLURRED, and it became extremely hard to concentrate or function doing simple activities that I do everyday!,” said a consumer of Celsius ingredients.
+“Once I drank Celsius, I immediately felt jittery which I felt was odd,” said a consumer of Celsius ingredients.

 “I was suffering headaches, muscle twitches and even a flutter in my chest,” reported another.